os-adv-dev/cordova-plugin-geofence/README.md

 });
 ```

-Returns the current location authorization status.
+Returns the current location authorization status as a string.
 This is useful to check if the app has permission to access location services.

+### Possible return values (iOS):

+- `"notDetermined"` - User has not yet been asked for location permissions
+- `"restricted"` - Location permissions are restricted (usually by parental controls or device management profiles)
+- `"denied"` - User has denied location permissions for this app
+- `"authorizedAlways"` - User has granted "Always" location access (**required for geofences**)
+- `"authorizedWhenInUse"` - User has granted "When In Use" location access only
+- `"unknown"` - Unknown authorization status (for future iOS versions)

+**Important:** Geofence monitoring requires `"authorizedAlways"` status to work properly in the background.
+If the status is `"authorizedWhenInUse"`, geofences will not trigger when the app is not in use.

 ## Listening for geofence transitions